Chiefs tickets to go on sale this week after NFL 2021-22 schedule release

 KANSAS CITY, Mo. — The Chiefs have announced the beginning of single-game ticket sales for the 2021-2022 National Football League season.

-This coming season’s schedule will be announced Wednesday night, May 12.
-Tickets for home games will be available for purchase the following day, May 13.
+This coming season’s schedule will be announced Wednesday night.
+Tickets for home games will be available for purchase the following day.

-Jackson County taxpayers will have a presale opportunity from 8 a.m. to 10 a.m.
+Jackson County taxpayers will have a presale opportunity from 8-10 a.m.
+Thursday.
 Season ticket holders will have their presale starting at 11 a.m.
-General public tickets will then go live at 12 p.m.
+General public tickets will then go live at noon.

 The Chiefs maintained many of their key players through major contracts, but a few holes in the line and defensive backfield needed to get plugged.
 With their modest draft picks and some trade maneuvering, those lines have been shored.